This post contains affiliate links. If you order the game, I earn a small commission at no cost to you.

 I am very sad to say, that we died playing Virus…we finally figured out the answer nine minutes too late and only after I found a missing clue on the website ….but this just makes us all the more determined to win the next round!

-And since we had nothing left to lose, Enoch and Sam decided to go ahead and sample the strange, green substance in those vials…
+And since we had nothing left to lose (we were already dead), Enoch and Sam decided to go ahead and sample the strange, green substance in those vials…

 Tonight, Chuck and I are having our friends over so we can play.
 Wish us luck!